munificent/craftinginterpreters/book/scanning.md

 ^code lox-error

-This tells users some syntax error occurred on a given line.
-This is really the bare minimum to be able to claim you even *have* error reporting.
+This `error()` function and its `report()` helper tells the user some syntax error occurred on a given line.
+That is really the bare minimum to be able to claim you even *have* error reporting.
 Imagine if you accidentally left a dangling comma in some function call and the interpreter printed out:

 ```text
 Error: Unexpected "," *somewhere* in your program.
 Good luck finding it!